OSInside/kiwi/doc/source/image_description/elements.rst

 fetch_only="true|false"
-  If set to `true` kiwi will only fetch the container but does not setup the systemd unit for actually loading the container into the local registry.
+  If set to `true` kiwi will only fetch the container but does not setup the systemd unit for loading the container into the local registry.
 In this mode the container archive file stays in the system and can be handled in a custom way.
 By default `fetch_only` is set to `false`.